nielsenramon/kickster/README.md

     bin/deploy

+**Important note**: Kickster does not support the standard way of Jekyll hosting on GitHub Pages.
+You need to deploy your working branch (can be any branch, for .github.io users: use another branch than master) with the `bin/deploy` script.
+This is because Kickter uses Jekyll plugins that aren't supported by GitHub pages.
+The `bin/deploy` script will automatically build the entire project, then push it to the `gh-pages` branch of your repo.
+The script creates that branch for you so no need to create it yourself.

 *Don't forget to enable your repository on [Circle CI](https://circleci.com/docs/getting-started) and update the `_config.yml` file with your url!*

 ## Automated deployment with Circle CI